AnirudhHanda/Portfolio/README.md

 # Portfolio

-This repo aims at displaying my Portfolio webpage which contains the links to all of my social media handles.
+This repository aims at displaying my Portfolio website.
+Links to all of my social media handles are contained in my portfolio page.

+# Tech Used
+- HTML
+- CSS